 To curtail the power of the civil bureaucracy, Bhutto fired around a thousand civil servants because of corruption and misconduct.
 He also enforced reforms in order to limit the civil service’s sovereignty and put it under the jurisdiction of the political entrepreneur.
 More importantly, Bhutto removed legally guaranteed work privileges that had previously protected government interference from the bureaucracy.

-Administrative reforms by Bhutto also fundamentally altered the structure of the administration.
+Administrative reforms by Bhutto also fundamentally altered the structure of the administration in Pakistan.
 The CSP system, which controlled the roles of civil service at all administrative levels, including federal, provincial, and district, was outlawed; the significance of service was also terminated, and all cadres were branded as “occupational groups”.10

 Later, Zia set up a Civil Service Reform Commission that suggested a range of extreme alterations from the Bhutto system, such as the abolition of all occupational groups; the establishment of many professional favours just to satisfy experts in sectors such as cultivation, learning, and medicine; the renovation of administration; and the establishment of many training institutions that were in service.

 Zia institutionalized military recruitment into the civil service, a procedure undertaken by earlier regimes on an occasional basis, effectively solidifying the role of the military in the administration.
 The three levels of local government in rural areas were created: union (village), tehsil, and zila as well as regional committees and municipal corporations.11

 Different governments implemented NPM-inspired reforms to retrieve Pakistan from deeply rooted economic and monetary problems and to boost the functioning of the public sector, but still, no significant achievement was able to be achieved.
 In two respects, governments appeared to have been taking drastic measures: shifting their position from encouraging and reducing the size and budget of the government to quitting the market via denationalization and deregulation.